General Instructor Compensation Information

 First-Year Seminars are compensated at $2,500/seminar.
-Money is allocated to each college from the Office of the Provost at the beginning of the fall semester, and from there funds are sent to applicable departments for further distribution.
-Departments are responsible for compensating their First-Year Seminar instructors, per the policies listed below.
-Of note, if an instructor teaches a seminar that is offered through University College, regardless of faculty or staff status, they will be compensated per the University College policy.
+Money is allocated to each college from the Office of the Provost at the beginning of the fall semester, and from there funds are sent to departments for further distribution.
+Departments are responsible for compensating their First-Year Seminar instructors, per their college's policy.
+If an instructor teaches a seminar that is offered through University College, regardless of faculty or staff status, they will be compensated per the University College policy.
 This includes seminars offered as research-focused seminars, which are all offered through Undergraduate Research Studies (URES) in University College.

 Honors Seminars & Research-Focused Seminar Compensation Policies